hendrycks/emodiversity/README.md

 ```

 #### Pretrained models
 We finetune our models on top of the VideoMAE models pretrained on the [Kinetics-400](https://www.deepmind.com/open-source/kinetics) dataset.
 Download the pretrained model "Kinetics-400, ViT-B, Epoch 1600, Pre-train checkpoint" from [this page](https://github.com/JunShern/VideoMAE/blob/main/MODEL_ZOO.md) and save it to `emodiversity/VideoMAE/models/kinetics400-ViTB-1600-16x5x3-pretrain.pth`.

-If you have [gdown](https://github.com/wkentaro/gdown) installed, you can do this with:
+If you have [gdown](https://github.com/wkentaro/gdown) installed, this command does the above for you:
 ```
 gdown 1tEhLyskjb755TJ65ptsrafUG2llSwQE1 --output emodiversity/VideoMAE/models/kinetics400-ViTB-1600-16x5x3-pretrain.pth
 ```